What is Lovers Lane Birth Center?

-Lovers Lane Birth Center is a midwifery practice offering home and birth center births and well woman gynecological care attended by Certified Nurse Midwives Dinah Waranch and Emily Sloan.
+Lovers Lane Birth Center is a midwifery practice offering home and birth center births and well woman gynecological care attended by certified nurse midwives Dinah Waranch and Krystal Brown.
 The center is also used for childbirth classes and events related to natural childbirth and parenting.
-We also have sonograms provided to our clients at our center by: Moody Diagnostics.
+Sonograms at Lovers Lane Birth Center are offered by Jeff Moody at Moody Diagnostics

 Many of our clients opt for minimal lab work but some also choose to do additional testing.
 Some prefer to have no sonograms unless there is a clear medical indication for it, while others find sonograms very reassuring.
 We can help you to decide what’s right for you.
 Your freedom extends beyond the birth.
-It begins with your choices throughout your prenatal care, from labwork, screenings, and levels of care that suit you, to a detailed birth plan that you design.
+It begins with your choices throughout your prenatal care and continues through a detailed birth plan that you design.

 When the time comes for your baby’s birth, we will help you to labor and birth in positions which both enhance the process and your comfort.
 More than half of our clients opt for water birth which is a particularly gentle alternative.
 We try to be present throughout our clients’ active labors, bringing in a second midwife to assist us as the birth draws closer.
 There are no rules or agendas at Lovers Lane Birth Center.
 If you tear a little during birth, we can suture you.
 If you bleed more than is expected, we have medications available to treat that and if your baby needs a little help getting going with breathing, of course we have resuscitation equipment available at every birth.
 Some women want to be surrounded by family members during the birth, possibly including older children.
 Others prefer to make it a very intimate time for the parents of the baby only.
 Those things should be your choice.

 Midwifery care is simple, low tech care.
-By avoiding interventions in the natural course oflabor and birth, midwifery clients avoid the risks that those interventions may bring.
+By avoiding interventions in the natural course of labor and birth, midwifery clients avoid the risks that those interventions may bring.
 The safety record for out-of-hospital midwifery care is excellent.
 This has been demonstrated in numerous research studies and by the great statistics not only of our practice but of home birth and birth center practices across America.
 We monitor our clients closely.
 We know them well.
 And when there are any concerns, we do not hesitate to call one of the obstetric physicians with whom we have a relationship.
 In a large metropolitan area such as DFW, medical care is always only a few minutes away if needed.

 Between 2 & 8 percent annually.